Legal Advice for Work Visa — 12 results

 Written by attorney Linda Yin Liang, over 3 years ago.

 TN Visa for Canadian and MexicansGood news for Canadian and Mexican citizens.
 Under North American Free Trade Agreement (NAFTA), Canadian and Mexican citizens may apply... more

 Written by attorney Elizabeth Blandon, over 3 years ago.

 Foreign nationals with a bachelors degree from a U.S. college (or the foreign equivalent) may qualify for an H-1B visa.
 In order to qualify for the temporary work permission, the position... more

-Written by attorney Danielle Beach, almost 4 years ago.
+Written by attorney Danielle Beach, about 4 years ago.

 Specialty Occupations (H1B) In order to be eligible for an H1B, a foreign national must have a job offer from a U.S. employer, which requires a bachelor's degree or equivalent in a field... more

-Written by attorney Sarah Kay Berry, almost 4 years ago.
+Written by attorney Sarah Kay Berry, about 4 years ago.